Content

 4. Maintain a regular sleep routine.
 Consistent sleep patterns are essential for people with ADHD.
 Going to bed and waking up at the same time every day helps regulate the body’s internal clock, leading to better sleep quality.
 Creating a relaxing sleep routine, such as reading or taking a warm bath, can signal to the body that it’s time to wind down.

 5. Meditate daily.
 Mindfulness meditation is beneficial for ADHD.
-It helps in reducing stress, improving concentration, and enhancing overall well-being.
+It helps reduce stress, improve concentration, and enhance overall well-being.
 Regular practice of meditation can also improve sleep quality, thereby reducing fatigue.

 6. Learn stress management techniques.
 Stress exacerbates ADHD symptoms and fatigue.
 Techniques such as deep breathing exercises, yoga, or progressive muscle relaxation can be effective in managing stress.